Safety with an Open HeartBy Dr. Margaret Paul

 - I feel alone and empty inside

-- I can't feel connected with others
+- I can't feel empathy for others so I feel disconnected from others

 - I turn to various addictions - food, drugs, alcohol, TV, sex, talking, anger, blame, and so on, to fill my emptiness and take away my aloneness